- Sport & Recreation

 Alice Springs is the service hub for a large region of the southern half of the Northern Territory, encompassing 260 communities across approximately 551,000km2, plus areas of South Australia and Western Australia.
 Alice Springs Town Council’s Regional Waste Management Facility provides waste management and recycling for all communities in Central Australia, including those serviced by Yulara, MacDonnell Regional Council, Central Desert Regional Council and Barkly Regional Council.

 Alice Springs is on Australian Central Standard Time, UTC/GMT +9:30 hours.

-Water for Alice Springs is drawn largely from groundwater, either from alluvial sediments or rock aquifers in the Amadeus Basin.
+The town’s water supply is largely drawn from groundwater, either from alluvial or rock aquifers in the Amadeus Basin.

 The local economy is reliant on government services, tourism, pastoral and mining activities.